forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 - **Weight and Length** - 15.8 ounces, 15.9 inches
 - **Cost** - **\$\$**

-##2.
-Snap-on F80
+## 2. Snap-on F80

 ![snap-on](./snap.jpg)

 While Snap-on quality is really good this list is compiled by **value for money.** Some mechanics enjoy that the truck comes to you and saves you the extra hassle of going out.
 Snap-on counts on it.
-And just like other popular brand names you pay a premium to have their stuff.
+Just like other popular brand names you pay a premium to have their stuff.
+If you just need the convenience and name brand and you are willing to drop some bread 🍞 this is a great pick.
 I don’t think that there is enough quality to overcome the 300% price increase you get for the same tool.
 I do have Snap-on tools and even a ratchet, but I don’t exclusively use them.

+This is an awesome ratchet and you can’t go wrong with it.
+The only questions I have is how much are you willing to pay?

 [Check out the latest price on Amazon](https://amzn.to/2r9s4s5)

-###The Specs
+### The Specs

 - **Tooth count** - 80 count and a 4.5-degree arc
 - **Pawl design** - Double sided pawls